prolificinteractive/Yoshi/README.md

 ### Invocation Options

-Yoshi can be invoked a number of different options.
+Yoshi can be invoked with a number of different options.
 The simplest way is to manually invoke using the `show()` function.

 ```swift
 Yoshi.show()